Getting Started with the xPack GNU texinfo

 The executables and other related files can be installed automatically with xpm or manually by downloading the platform specific archives.

-The details of installing the xPack GNU texinfo on various platforms are presented in the Install Guide.
+The details for installing the xPack GNU texinfo on different platforms are provided in the Install Guide on the project's website.

 Documentation